raspberrypilearning/getting-started-with-picamera/worksheet.md

     camera.stop_preview()
     ```

-    *The variable `i` contains the current iteration number, from `0` to `4`, so the images will be saved as `image0.jpg`, `image1.jpg` and so on*
+    The variable `i` contains the current iteration number, from `0` to `4`, so the images will be saved as `image0.jpg`, `image1.jpg` and so on.

 1. Run the code again and hold the camera in position.
-It will take one picture every 5 seconds.
+It will take one picture every five seconds.

 1. Once the fifth picture is taken, the preview will close.
-Now look at the images on your Desktop and you'll see 5 new pictures.
+Now look at the images on your Desktop and you'll see five new pictures.

 ## Recording video